Padmé Amidala

-Padmé Amidala (/ˈpædmeɪ ˌɑːmɪˈdɑːlə/, PAD-may-_-AH-mih-DAH-lə) is a fictional character in the Star Wars franchise.
+Padmé Amidala (/ˈpædmeɪ ˌɑːmɪˈdɑːlə/ PAD-may-_-AH-mih-DAH-lə) is a fictional character in the Star Wars franchise.
 She first appeared in the 1999 film The Phantom Menace as the teenage queen of the fictional planet Naboo.
 In the following two films of the prequel trilogy, Padmé becomes a member of the Galactic Senate and secretly marries Anakin Skywalker, a Jedi Knight.

-Anakin's fear, resulting from dreams of Padmé's death, drives him toward the dark side of the Force, which results in his transformation into Darth Vader.
+Anakin has dreams of Padmé's death, and his fear drives him toward the dark side of the Force, which results in his transformation into Darth Vader.
 Padmé eventually dies after giving birth to the twins Luke Skywalker and Leia Organa.

 Natalie Portman portrays Padmé in all three prequel films.
-In addition to films, Padmé appears in animated series, novels, comics and video games.
+The character also appears in animated series, novels, comics and video games.

 Creation

 Padmé is introduced in The Phantom Menace (1999), the first film of the prequel trilogy.
 She is mentioned briefly, however, in the 1983 film Return of the Jedi, the final film of the original trilogy.
-In the film, Leia tells Luke that she has faint memories of her mother.
-Lucas has explained that although he created a backstory for the mother while writing the original trilogy, it did not make it into the films.
+In this film, Leia tells Luke that she has faint memories of her mother (Padmé), who turns out to be Luke's mother as well.
+George Lucas, the creator of Star Wars, has explained that although he created a backstory for the mother while writing the original trilogy, it did not make it into the films.
 He wanted her to be mentioned in Return of the Jedi, however, because he was planning on introducing her as a main character in later films.
 When Lucas began writing The Phantom Menace, he envisioned similarities between Padmé and Leia, who he described as "the daughter who follows so closely in her [mother's] footsteps."

 Portrayal

 Casting

-During development for The Phantom Menace, concept artists were given character outlines by Lucasfilm.
+During development of The Phantom Menace, concept artists were given character outlines by Lucasfilm.
 The fourteen-year-old Padmé was described as similar to Princess Ozma from the Land of Oz series of novels.
 Lucas, who both wrote and directed the film, wanted to cast a performer who displayed strength comparable to that of Leia, who is a central character in the original trilogy.
-The filmmakers auditioned over two hundred actresses for the role before selecting Natalie Portman, who was eighteen at the time.
+(Note: Attributed to multiple references:) The filmmakers auditioned over two hundred actresses for the role before selecting Natalie Portman, who was eighteen at the time.
 One of the concept artists, Iain McCaig, said Portman exhibited vulnerability and strength akin to Ozma.

 Portman was enthusiastic about the role, and thought it would be empowering for young female viewers to witness the intelligence and leadership abilities of the teenage monarch.
 She worked closely with Lucas on her character's accent and mannerisms, and watched the films of Lauren Bacall, Audrey Hepburn, and Katharine Hepburn to draw inspiration from their voice and stature.
 She was relatively unfamiliar with the Star Wars franchise when she was cast, and watched the original trilogy before filming began.